csabourin/LearningExport2Docx/Readme.md

 node index.js <path-to-zip-file>
 ```

-Replace `<path-to-zip-file>` with the path to the BrightSpace course export ZIP file you want to convert.
+Replace `<path-to-zip-file>` with the path to the LMS course export ZIP file you want to convert.

 When the script runs, it will prompt you to choose the output file format (HTML or DOCX).
 Enter "html" or "docx" and press enter.